Madonna of the Cherries

 The Madonna of the Cherries is a 1515 painting by Titian, heavily influenced by the work of Giovanni Bellini.
 Originally oil on wood, it was later transferred to canvas.
 During the 17th century it formed part of the collection of Archduke Leopold Wilhelm, where it was copied by David Teniers.
-It is now in the Kunsthistorisches Museum in Vienna.
+It is now in the Kunsthistorisches Museum, in Vienna.

+Description

+A red curtain, damasked with gold, forms the backdrop to the half-figures of the Madonna and Child, who are depicted among two saints.
+Jesus wriggles on a parapet offering cherries to his mother, a reference to the doctrine of the Original sin and to the red color of the blood of the Passion of Christ, while, on the right side, Saint John the Baptist leans out.
+Saints Saint Joseph and Zechariah close the sides.